 The work performed to date on this alternative approach has not been evaluated for optimization of the process and the data gathered has not been in a closed system, so absolute values on the emission or release of friable asbestos have not been determined.
 The studies do show that ambient air monitoring in the use of this alternate technique appears to show airborne asbestos levels to be below regulatory limits.

-Materials and Chemistry Laboratory, Inc. (MCL) was contracted to further evaluate this alternative approach for the remediation of transite containing buildings.
-This study included a comprehensive literature review of the alternative approach, evaluation of water/wetting agents, construction of a test enclosure, and testing the alternative technique in a “closed system”.
+Materials and Chemistry Laboratory, Inc. (MCLinc) was contracted to further evaluate this alternative approach for the remediation of transite containing buildings.
+This study included a comprehensive literature review of the alternative approach, evaluation of water/wetting agents, construction of a test enclosure, and testing of the alternative technique in a closed system.

 This study required the selection of wetting agent and appropriate concentrations for use which included an evaluation of the penetration of the water, wetting agent and water plus wetting agent on pieces of K-25 transite.
 The effect of exposure time on penetration was also demonstrated.
-The results of these tests were used to develop the testing methodology for the “closes system” test.
+The results of these tests were used to develop the testing methodology for the closed system test.